danieljprice/splash/docs/other.rst

 What about boundaries?
 How does the rendering work near a boundary?
 -------------------------------------------------------------------

-Usual practise in SPH simulations near boundaries is to introduce ghost particles which mirror the real particles. splash does not explicitly setup any ghost particles but will use any that are present in the data (see next question for how to specify multiple particle types).
+Usual practice in SPH simulations near boundaries is to introduce ghost particles which mirror the real particles. splash does not explicitly setup any ghost particles but will use any that are present in the data (see next question for how to specify multiple particle types).